nerds-odd-e/doughnut/README.md

 yarn backend:test
 ```

+#### 2.1 Database migrations

+You can find the database migrations in `backend/src/main/resources/db.migration/`.
+The migrations are run automatically when the backend app starts up.
+It will also run the migrations for test when you run `yarn backend:test`.
+To trigger the test DB migration manually, run `backend/gradlew testDBMigrate`.

 ### 3. End-to-End Test / Features / Cucumber / SbE / ATDD

 We use cucumber [Gherkin](https://cucumber.io/docs/gherkin/) + cypress (test driver)